Neuro-Ghost/Simple-Brain-Tumor-Detection-Project/README.md

 For an optimal experience, it's recommended to use PyCharm IDE for running the project.

+## .p and .ipynb Scripts
+Uploaded both scripts for compatibility with different python enviroments.

 ## Dataset
 Find the used dataset here: https://1drv.ms/f/s!Akq-zT2dRvG8goZe4-mY0gFrHvt7tg?e=OwEHcj